aimansae/my-chalet/README.md

 CSRF verification failed.
 Request aborted
 - Fixed by inserting the updated SRF_TRUSTED_ORIGINS = ['https://8000-aimansae-mychalet-cmwev90wvp8.ws-eu79.gitpod.io'] link

-3. Homepage cards text was not alligned to each other, inserded vootstrap class 'justify-content-between' to respolve.
+3. Homepage cards text was not alligned to each other, inserted Bootstrap class 'justify-content-between' to resolve.

 4. Django form date validation presented various Issues.
 Validation error messages were not showing:
  - Imported from dango validators to fix it See [Validator Documentation](https://docs.djangoproject.com/en/4.1/ref/validators/)